FREQUENTLY ASKED QUESTIONS (FAQs)

 What rights does copyright give to the author/owner of a work?

 The copyright owner/s shall have the exclusive right to carry out, authorize, or prevent the reproduction, distribution, sales, renting out, public display, public performance, public communication, and even the transformation of the work (Sec.
 177, RA 8293).

-When are literary or artistic works protected by copyright?
+When does copyright protection of literary or artistic works commence?

 Literary or artistic works are protected by copyright from the moment of their creation (Sec.
 172, RA 8293).
 Registration is not required.

 Are there works that are not protected by copyright?

 There are works that do not enjoy copyright protection.
 These include: